 The importance of self-care

 There’s plenty of research indicating that healthier doctors = healthier patients.
 Whilst many students recognise this and the importance of having their own doctor, there’s no doubt the demands on students and interns are intense.
 Acknowledging the culture of medicine and the importance of doctors’ health, the Medical Council spoke with Dr Leanne Rowe on how to maintain your health.
 In our podcast Dr Rowe provides realistic tips, doctor to doctor, that may help you avoid burnout and impairment.
-Medical indemnity insurer, Avant, also have a fact sheet that may help identify some ways to introduce self-care.

 What does mandatory reporting mean for me?